The Refuge (film): Plot

 Mousse’s quiet existence is disrupted when Paul, Louis’ brother, on his way to Spain, stops at the house to see how she is doing.
 Paul’s visit is not only unexpected, but unwelcome.
 However, she allows him to stay.
 As they begin to share the house and to talk, Mousse warms up to him and they become friends.
 Paul sees in Mousse a kindred spirit.
 He tries to get her to go out, something she has not done, preferring to stay home, away from people.
 Paul finally convinces her to go to the beach with him.
 There, she becomes distraught by a well-intentioned, but overbearing woman who gives her unwelcome stories and advice about being pregnant.
 Talking to Paul, Mousse realizes that he is very different from his brother.
 This is not surprising as he tells her that he is not Louis' biological brother, but was adopted.
 Paul is gay and not a threat to the very pregnant Mousse.
 However, she gets jealous when she finds out that Paul has spent the night in the house with Serge.
 They had met at the nearby village beginning an affair.
 Upset, Mousse is rude to Serge.

 One day, at an outdoor cafe, Mousse meets an attractive man who hits on her.
-He is straightforward and invites her to his room overlooking the water to make love to her.
+He is straightforward and invites her to his room overlooking the water to have sex with her.
 At first she is game, but at the last minute she rejects his advances and asks him to caresses her instead of having sex.
 After a night of dancing and drinking at a local disco with Paul and Serge, Mousse and Paul share confidences.
 Paul talks about his adoption while Mousse begins to achieve a degree of emotional closure about her relationship with Louis.

 When one night Paul returns home drunk, Mousse helps him to go to bed.
-As they have tender feeling for each other, they make love.
+As they have tender feeling for each other, they have sex.
 Although both are happy about what has transpired, it is time for Paul's departure.
 He promises to visit her in Paris when she has the baby.